Pnuma Outdoors Selkirk All-Weather Jacket – The Last Jacket You Will Need

 The first outing for the Selkirk jacket was in October during a 2nd season mule deer hunt.
 The weather in October was very bi-polar making the deer unpredictable but the conditions were at least great for testing gear!
 The morning temperatures started in the mid to upper teens and by mid-day the temperatures reached the 60-70 range.
 Moving through the thick cover and extreme blow down timber during the early morning hours I found the fabric of the Selkirk to be very quiet as it rubbed against branches and was drug over, under, around, and through entire trees.
 The fit was amazing with no noticeable inhibition to movement at all, almost feeling like it was more a part of me than just a shell covering my layers.
 About an hour into the strenuous hike I took the Selkirk jacket off in order to test the Pnuma Insulator Vest I had underneath.
 Up to that point the Selkirk had done a great job as a warm shell, it kept the wind off of me, and to my surprise was not damaged at all after plowing through some very intense blow down.

 After the first test the Selkirk was subjected to the worst conditions I could find and it got a taste of everything I generally experience with the exception of pouring rain.
-I wore the Selkirk during a late season elk hunt the Selkirk jacket managed to keep me comfortable on a shady, knee-deep snow covered mountainside with far below zero wind chills.
+I wore the Selkirk during a late season elk hunt the Selkirk jacket managed to 16195572_10155669785975190_512855039279981497_nkeep me comfortable on a shady, knee-deep snow covered mountainside with far below zero wind chills.
 With the weather-appropriate layers underneath (all Pnuma gear) the Selkirk performed better than any shell jacket I have ever used.
 In pure Colorado fashion the sun graced us with its presence later in the day as we were descending a section of the mountain and I was able to push the moisture wicking features of the Selkirk.
 I intentionally left the jacket on longer than I normally would to test the “moisture vapor transfer (MVT) rating: 120,000” that Pnuma boasts on their website.
 If you have read my reviews you know I don’t spend much time talking technical and I honestly know only the basics of what this rating means and not nearly enough to discuss it or compare it with other gear on the market.
 What I can tell you is this; if you sweat inside the Selkirk jacket it will pull the moisture away from your body like a sponge and will dry quickly, allowing you to stay dry and possibly keep you from getting into a life-threatening situation once the temperature plummets after sunset.
 I have tested this feature several times while walking endless miles chasing pheasants in Kansas and Colorado, an activity known to make you cold yet sweaty at the same time!

 The Selkirk has had many opportunities to show some sort weakness or shortcoming while calling coyotes in sub-zero temperatures, doing field training with my German Shorthaired Pointer in every condition imaginable, and sitting in a goose pit with snow, mud, and water falling all around and on top of me.
 At this point the only thing I haven’t subjected the Selkirk to is a rain forest monsoon in which it would probably shine as well.